animmjfan/ascii2vals/README.md

 > [!NOTE]
 > Replace path/to/binary with the path to the binary

-> My first c++ program and first time using makefile
+> This is my first c++ program and first time using makefile